AdrianLThomas/esp32-weather-tft/README.md

 https://www.wch.cn/downloads/CH341SER_ZIP.html

 ## Install graphics library
-TFT_eSPI provides us with all the good stuff and more, just like Adafruit does for Arduino [TFT_eSPI Library](https://github.com/Bodmer/TFT_eSPI#8-bit-parallel-support)
+TFT_eSPI provides us with all the good stuff and more, just like Adafruit does for Arduino.

+[TFT_eSPI Library](https://github.com/Bodmer/TFT_eSPI#8-bit-parallel-support)

-Easiest way to download it is via the Arduino IDE.
+But, the easiest way to download it is via the Arduino IDE.

 ## Soldering
 As the pin layout of the board is slightly different (exposes analog pins) to the Arduino, you need to do a bit of soldering.